-Like its unarmed brother, Demolisher is the epitome of the Khador ARM-skew - a Hunter will roll dice-6 for damage, while the Defender or Stormwall will likely to see their unboosted cannonballs bouncing off from its hull.
+Like its brother without guns, Demolisher is the epitome of the Khador ARM-skew - a Hunter will roll dice-6 for damage, while the Defender or Stormwall will likely to see their unboosted cannonballs bouncing off from its hull.
 Before getting stuck in, it can bombard the enemy with two, strong, inaccurate, and short-ranged AOE attacks - which sadly compromises its outstanding ARM value.

 Combos & Synergies

 The Demolisher is a pretty tough nut to crack, and even harder to stop, thanks to Sturdy and Steady.
 Its main difference from the Devastator is its guns.
 If you want to use them, you may want to ensure, that they worth the extra points, and they hit their targets.